MGD1981/shopkeep/docs/devplan.md

 	- Dependent on biomes?
 - Flesh out concept of new hero generation
 - Create list of weapon types/classes/components/materials
+	- Should weapons be stored in a database?
+They are unique.
+Easy to think in db format regarding history.
 - Devise town representation and system of player-town interaction
 - Devise appraisal system to determine player's ability to determine worth/magic